top of page

 What I want them to carry

-I want my kids to know that their body is the only thing in this world they get to keep their whole lives.
-That nobody, however senior, however trusted, however official, gets to override their gut.
-That the call home is always available.
+I want my kids to know that their body and their voice are the only things in this world they get to keep their whole lives.
+Nobody, however senior, however trusted, however official, gets to override that voice or their instincts.
+The call home is ALWAYS available.
 If I don't answer call again.
-If I still don't answer call another trusted adult.
+If I still don't answer, call another trusted adult.
 If no one answers, wait.
 I want them to know that I will believe them.
-And that yes, even after they've said yes, they can still say no.
+And most importantly even after they've said yes, they can still say no.

 I built two free conversation guides for this — one with the actual words for the safety talks every family needs, and one for parents and teens about consent online.
 Download the guide and you will also receive the weekly note where I keep working through these conversations alongside you.
 It's free for now.
 And it's, well, truly yours.